XML with PDF fill

 Excel population

-Step 2: Map Fields: You can skip this step if the template’s field names match the Excel headers.
+Step 2: Map Fields: You can skip this step if the fillable form field names match the Excel headers.
 This way, you don't have to map it during document creation, saving time.

 Step 3: Fillable PDF Generation: Click the Generate button to generate fillable PDFs in bulk.
 For example, if Excel has 100 records, the system produces 100 PDF documents.

 The system outputs them in zip format.
-You can prefix the individual documents with one of the dynamic fields, for easy identification.
+You can prefix the individual documents with one of the fillable fields, for easy identification.

 Step 4: PDF File Distribution: This is an optional step.
 The system provides an option to distribute the generated PDFs through Email.
 If your Excel sheet has the email address fields, email messages will be sent via your business email address with individual file attachments.
 You also get to customize the message subject and body.